insin/sacrum/README.rst

 Sacrum
 ======

-*Sacrum is under initial, heavy development, but it's at the stage where I believe the core concept is proved out - this is what it's going to be:*
+*Sacrum is still under initial development, but it's at the stage where I believe the core concept is proved out - this is what it's going to be:*

 Sacrum provides components and conventions for writing single-page JavaScript